G3F4/javascript-basics-workshop/README.md

 - difference with `const`
 - why `var` no more

-1. Create variable for storing value from input
+1. Create variable for storing value from input with name `name`
     - to store mutable value use `let`
     - while defining, assign empty string: `''`
     - `let` value can be reassigned while `const` not
 2. Inside input event listener assign value from event to created variable
 3. After assigning print value of created variable, instead directly reading from event

-## Defining own functions
+## Encapsulating logic

-- `function` keyword
+- defining own functions with `function` keyword
+- functions arguments

 1. Create function called `welcomeView`, that takes no arguments
     - To create function use key word `function` followed by function name and than round parenthesis